ray-ang/open-standards-for-wordpress-in-healthcare/Standards.md

 <br />

-The Open Standards for WordPress in Healthcare aims to standardize application development in healthcare using WordPress content management system as application development platform.
-These standards go beyond the use of the content management system as a tool for creating informational or brochure-type websites or blogging, and extends to mission critical operation applications.

-The standards focus on WordPress application development where there are multiple users with varying access level permissions to different types of content.
-Use of these open standards can be extended beyond the field of nursing – to other fields of healthcare service.

 ## Scope

-The Open Standards for WordPress in Healthcare focuses on four (4) main aspects of application development – data management, data presentation, security and user access levels.
-The standards will guide healthcare professionals on how they will define, store and manipulate data in the database; how these stored data can be presented using codes or plugins; allowing limited user access to the dashboard and admin bar for security; and how to provide user access privileges using the default settings.
+The <em>Open Standards for WordPress in Healthcare</em> focuses on how WordPress-based health IT application systems are to be built.
+This document aims to standardize application development in healthcare using WordPress-based content management systems as application development platform.
+This document goes beyond the use of the content management system as a tool for creating informational or brochure-type websites or blogging, and extends to mission critical healthcare applications.

 <br />